-This EPD reports environmental transparency information for six cement products, produced by Heidelberg Materials at their Picton, ON facility.
+This EPD reports environmental transparency information for four cement products, produced and packaged by Heidelberg Materials at their Picton, ON facility.
 These cements are hydraulic binders and are manufactured by grinding cement clinker and other main or minor constituents into a finely ground, usually grey colored mineral powder.
-Cement is just one ingredient in the mixture that creates concrete, but it is the most chemically active ingredient and crucial to the quality of the final product.
+Cement is just one ingredient in the mixture that creates concrete or mortar, but it is the most chemically active ingredient and crucial to the quality of the final product.
 When mixed with water, cement acts as a glue to bind together the sand, gravel, or crushed stone to form concrete, one of the most durable, resilient, and widely used construction materials in the world.
-Our environmentally friendly product is branded as EcoCem®PLC and was developed to reduce embodied carbon (measured through GWP).
-This product is a general use limestone cement for concrete and mortar as well as all the other various applications for cement, including engineered soils and solidification/stabilization of materials and wastes.
+Our GUL is branded as EcoCemPLC[®] and was developed to be more environmentally friendly by reducing its carbon footprint (reduction measured through GWP).
+This product is a general use product for concrete and mortar as well as all the other various applications for cement, including engineered soils and solidification and stabilization of materials and wastes.